-Simple mastectomy or total mastectomy removes only the breast and areola.
+Simple mastectomy or total mastectomy removes only the breast, skin, nipple, and areola.

 inflammation or infection of the breast.

 related to a part of the body that lies between other parts.
-In cancer care, often refers to the center of the chest.
+In cancer care, often refers to the area in the center of the chest, between the lungs.
 See also mediastinum.

-examination of the chest cavity using a thin, lighted, flexible tube inserted under the chest bone (sternum).
+examination of the space between the lungs using a thin, lighted, flexible tube inserted under the chest bone (sternum).
 This lets the doctor see the lymph nodes in this area and remove samples to check for cancer.
 See also biopsy, lymph node.

-any structure or area of the body that is between other parts, such as the nasal septum that separates the 2 nostrils.
+any structure or area of the body that is between other parts.
 Commonly refers to the central part of the chest, which is surrounded by the breastbone, the backbone, and both lungs.
 The chest mediastinum contains the heart, large blood vessels, trachea, esophagus, and lymph nodes.
 See also lymph nodes.

 see durable power of attorney for health care.